Kanye West: Other relationships

-Legal problems
+Legal issues

+He has been accused of the extensive use of uncleared samples in his music, leading to numerous lawsuits.
 In December 2006, Robert "Evel" Knievel sued the rapper for trademark infringement of his name and likeness in West's video for "Touch the Sky".
 Knievel took issue with the "vulgar and offensive" and "sexually charged video" in which West takes on the persona of "Evel Kanyevel" that Knievel claimed damaged his reputation.
 The suit sought monetary damages and an injunction to stop distribution of the video.
 West's attorneys argued that the music video amounted to satire and therefore was covered under the First Amendment.
 Days before his death in November 2007, Knievel amicably settled the suit after being paid a visit by West, saying, "I thought he was a wonderful guy and quite a gentleman."

 In 2014, after an altercation with a paparazzo at the Los Angeles Airport, West was sentenced to serve two years' probation for a misdemeanor battery conviction, and was required to attend 24 anger management sessions, perform 250 hours of community service, and pay restitution to the photographer.
 A separate civil lawsuit brought by the paparazzo was settled in 2015, a week before it was due for trial.
 According to TMZ, an appeal to have West's conviction expunged from his criminal record was granted by a judge in 2016.

+On June 29, 2022, a complaint was filed in U.S. District Court in New York claiming copyright infringement due to unauthorized use of a sample on the song "Flowers".
+The complaint claims that West sampled Marshall Jefferson's 1986 house track "Move Your Body" without gaining permission or providing compensation.
+In July 2022, West was sued for $416,000 by the fashion rental company the David Casavant Archive.
+The lawsuit claimed that West had failed to make payments on and return 13 rented pieces.

+West was sued three times in 2024.
+The first lawsuit, filed by a former security guard in April, accused him of racial discrimination, alleging he treated black employees worse than white ones.
+The second, filed by a former assistant in June, accused him of wrongful termination, sexual harassment, and breach of contract; the accuser amended the lawsuit to include sexual assault later that year, and to include stalking, sexual battery, sex trafficking, and false imprisonment in July 2025.
+West denied the allegations in the second lawsuit and said he planned to countersue the accuser for "sexual coercion".
+The third, filed by a former model in November, accused him of sexual assault and strangulation.
+The accuser said that during a music video set, West choked and gagged her.